 - Remove any silver skin from the steaks and season with salt and pepper.
 Pre-heat oven to 400 degrees.

 - Combine all ingredients in a food processor and process until smooth.
 You can also use an immersion blender if you have one.
-Place steaks in a resealable plastic bag, pour ¾ of the marinade over steaks.
+Place steaks in a resealable plastic bag, pour 3/4 of the marinade over steaks.
 Seal tight removing as much air as possible.
-Let marinade in refrigerator for 30 minutes.
+Let marinate in the refrigerator for 30 minutes.

-- While steak is marinading combine all ingredients for fruit topping.
-Spread on sheet pan lined with parchment paper.
-Roast in the oven, until tender and caramelized, about 30 minutes.
+- While steak is marinating combine all ingredients for fruit topping.
+Spread on a sheet pan lined with parchment paper.
+Roast in the oven, until tender and caramelized about 30 minutes.

 - Prepare onion straws if desired.

 - Build a medium-hot fire in a charcoal grill, or heat a gas grill to high.
 Cook 3-4 minutes per side until meat is nicely charred and medium-rare.